 It comes with the most risk, as with the Big Bang the old system is no longer available as a backup if users get stuck.
 Therefore, excellent project planning, communication and management are required to ensure that errors are estimated and minimised.

-It’s reported that project management issues cause 54% of IT project failures, compared to only 3% being caused by deficiencies in technical aspects of the new system.
+It’s reported that project management issues cause more than 50% of IT project failures, compared to only 3% being caused by deficiencies in technical aspects of the new system.

 If a new system implementation has a high level of potential impact – both positive and negative – then you’ll want to ensure that you have skilled and experienced project managers in-house or available to be brought in to manage the process.